 Bachelor of Science, Major in Applied Mathematics - Learning outcomes

 This degree is designed to enable students with a wide range of applied mathematical skills which have direct applications within fields of endeavor.
-Its specific learning objectives are aligned with the general learning outcomes of the Bachelor of Science degree program.
-Overall the program is intended:
+Upon successful completion of the Applied Math program at Athabasca University, graduates will be able to:

 Possible career options